richpeck/exception_handler/README.md

 <p>If you're looking at adding <em><b>extra</b></em> functionality (such as a debugger), you'll probably be better looking at the likes of <code><a href="https://rubygems.org/gems/better_errors">better_errors</a></code> or <code><a href="https://rubygems.org/gems/gaffe">gaffe</a></code>.
 Whilst we'll certainly look at adding - or integrating - other features if they're requested, our core intention has always been to provide an exception handling stack that was both simple and customizable.</p>

+--

-Below shows what we've built so far...
+What we've built so far...

 ### 👻 [1.0.0.0](https://github.com/richpeck/exception_handler/releases/tag/v1.0.0.0)
   - [ ] TBA